Find Ease Stress, Build Emotional Resilience, and Enhance Nervous System Regulation

 SSP works differently for everyone, and finding the right pace is key.
 Some people need to go slower, and that’s okay.
 I’ll help you notice how your body responds and adjust as needed.
 Gentle movement or small changes to your surroundings can also support the process.

-You might feel tired, restless, or spacey—natural signs your system is adjusting.
+You might feel tired, restless, or spacey, and these are all natural signs your system is adjusting.
 Sometimes these responses mean we need to slow down or look more closely at what’s coming up as safety starts to come in.
 Everyone’s experience is unique, and we’ll work together to help you feel more at ease, both during SSP and in daily life.

 For more information on Safe and Sound Protocol, please visit Integrated Listening.